-However, whether or not we end up truly implementing the steady-state economy, the very idea of it is critical for us right now.
+However, whether or not we end up truly implementing the steady-state economy, the very idea of it is critical for us at this moment in time.
 It asks some fundamental questions that have gone unconsidered for too long:

-Is the purpose of our economy to maximize the amount of money and stuff we all have?
-Or is the purpose of our economy to bring security and a sense of well-being to all?
+Is the purpose of our economy to maximize the amount of money and things we all have?
+Or is the purpose of our economy to bring security and a sense of well-being to all in a sustainable fashion?